andreped/GradientAccumulator/paper/paper.md

 `GradientAccumulator` implements two main approaches to add gradient accumulation support to an existing TensorFlow model.
 GA support can either be added through model or optimizer wrapping.
 By wrapping the model, the `train_step` of a given Keras [@chollet2015keras] model is updated such that the gradients are updated only after a user-defined number of backward steps.
 Wrapping the optimizer works somewhat similar, but this update control is handled directly in the optimizer itself.
 This is done in such a way that _any_ optimizer can be used with this approach.

 The package solely depends on `TensorFlow`, hence adds no additional dependencing to your projects.

+`BatchNormalization` (BN) [@ioffe2015batchnormalization] is one of the most commonly used normalization techniques, commonly used with convolutional neural networks.
+BN has to be handled with care, as it is one of the only commonly used layers to update both in the forward and backward steps.
+Thus, if this layer is used naively with any of the wrappers, the mean and standard deviations will not update correctly.
+To add proper support, we have implemented a drop-in replacement for batch normalization called `AccumBatchNormalization`.
+To use it in a pretrained network for finetuning applications, you can simply use the provided `replace_batchnorm_layers` method, which will use the weights of the old `BatchNormalization` layer for any given layer.
+Note that for the mean and standard devations are computed using full precision, similarly to the original Keras implementation.

 More details and tutorials on getting started with the `GradientAccumulator` package, can be found in the `GradientAccumulator `\href{(https://gradientaccumulator.readthedocs.io/}{documentation}.